TYPuzzler/TYPuzzler.github.io/reports/Week 6 Report.md

 - Added hard-coded versions of the various puzzle reward components in the application.
     - The positions of the puzzle progress currently does not adapt to screen size, so I'll have to fix that.
 ### Eric
+- Helped with recording voice for the beta release
 ## 3. Plans / Goals
 ### Margaret
 - Investigate and try options for communicating data between Python and React.